Mouvedia/cb-fetch/README.md

 - same scheme restriction

 #### Exposed headers
-If the `mode` is set to `cors` and the server returns a non-empty `Access-Control-Expose-Headers` HTTP header, the corresponding exposed headers' field names must be set to `true` explicitly for the normalized response's headers to be properly populated.
+If the `mode` is set to `cors` and the server returns a non-empty `Access-Control-Expose-Headers` HTTP header, the corresponding exposed headers' field names must be set to `true` explicitly for the normalized response's headers to be properly populated on browsers powered by Gecko ≤20.

 ```js
 request('http://www.example.com?key1=value1&key2=value2')